-Title to mineral property interests involves certain inherent risks due to the difficulties of determining the validity of certain claims as well as the potential for problems arising from the frequently ambiguous conveyancing history characteristic of many mineral claims.
+Title to mineral property interests involves certain inherent risks due to the difficulties of determining the validity of certain claims as well as the potential for problems arising from the frequently ambiguous conveyancing history characteristics of many mineral claims.
 The Company has investigated title to all of its mineral property interests and, to the best of its knowledge, title to all of its interests are in good standing.
-The mineral properties in which the Company has committed to earn an interest are located in Canada and the United States.
+The mineral properties in which the Company has committed to earn an interest are located in Canada.